-543-111 Intermediate Clinical
+10-543-111 Intermediate Clinical Practice

-543-112 Advanced Skills
+10-543-112 Advanced Skills

-All Year Three courses must be completed before the student is eligible to enroll in Year Four courses.
+All Year 3 courses must be completed before the student can enroll in Year 4 courses.

 By the end of week 8, in Semester 6 the student must notify the Program Director or Associate Dean in writing of the desire to switch to full-time.
 To be eligible to switch to full-time, the Part-time/Full-time Change Request Form (Appendix 7) must be received by the Program Director by 4:00 pm Friday of week 8.